 For some people the issue is not just coping with the pressures and expectations imposed by a major life change, but understanding what has changed for them, or what they find difficult about the situation.
-Particularly during stressful life changes, the tendency is to take on the challenge while ignoring what’s going on internally.
+Particularly during stressful life changes, the tendency is to take on the challenge by moving into action mode, while ignoring what’s going on internally.

 While we accept that “change is good” and that life would be boring without transitions, we can often become so attached to our routines that we go to great lengths to avoid changes.
 Some people embrace change and avoid routine or “settling down.”
 Others—even when situations are uncomfortable and they don’t like their job, their marriage, their neighbor, or the layout of their furniture—may still prefer to adapt and accommodate than to face the unknown.

-Whether you prefer one end of the spectrum or the other, most people find that major life changes and transitions challenge their personalities and their mindset, sometimes very painfully so.
-Therapy offers support and insight during these transitions, and a sense of containment that brings a revitalizing, rather than a depleting attitude to life crises.
+Whether you prefer change or not, most people find that major life changes and transitions challenge their personalities and their mindset, sometimes very painfully so.
+Therapy offers support and insight during these transitions, and a sense of containment that brings a revitalizing, rather than a depleting attitude to life crises

 Personal Counseling during Life Transitions

 Are you going through a change or a transition in your life?

 When stress—or distress—becomes sufficiently strong and cannot be ignored, therapy can help to moderate the emotional impact of these passages, and offer the opportunity for psychological growth and insight.

 Like the martial art of Jiu-jitsu, change can be leveraged into momentum toward growth.